 - Fence out the damn chickens

 You can do this all in one go, or break it up over a few days.
-After you’ve got the soil covered up you’re job is done.
+After you’ve got the soil covered up your job is done.
 Just walk away.

 Check out my Garden page for more ideas or start here: